Best of Switzerland’s Christmas Markets

 I think Lucerne is a beautiful city and I am not alone – whether you visit in Lucerne winter or at any other time of the year.
 Its timbered houses and picturesque Old Town make it a perfect place to visit a Christmas market – and these are some of the best Christmas markets to see in Switzerland.

 There are actually a few different ones in the city, but they all have a very festive atmosphere, lots of food and drink, and special stalls selling handmade gifts and decorations.
 Lucerne Christmas Market in the Old Town has a carousel for kids, choirs singing, and live music playing.

-A few other markets to check out in Lucerne during the holidays:
+A few other markets to check out in Lucerne during the holidays (please check the times)

 - Design Schenken – Located by the town hall and offering designed gifts.
 It runs from November 27-29.

-- Venite – Features food, drinks, and performances from other countries.
-This international Christmas market runs from xxx-xxx.
+- Venite – Features food, drinks, and performances from other countries (this international market just runs for a few days each year)

 - Christkindlmarkt – Located by the rail station, it offers about 50 different market stalls.

 - The Christmas Tree Market – This is where the many types of Christmas trees are sold, as well as decorations.
 It runs from December 16-23, from 9:00am-8pm (M,W,F), 9:00am-9:00pm (Th,F), 9:00am-6:00pm (Sat), and 10:30am-7:00pm (Sun).

 The Mt.
 Pilatus Christmas Market, near Lucerne, is a very unique and fun experience.